 What You Probably Don’t Know About UPMC

-- In Fiscal Year 2011, UPMC provided more than $206 million in care for those without means to pay and to cover shortfalls in payments from Medicaid and similar government programs.
+- In Fiscal Year 2012, UPMC provided more than $238 million in care for those without means to pay and to cover shortfalls in payments from Medicaid and similar government programs for the poor.

 - UPMC’s financial assistance policy extends free or discounted health care services to families earning up to 400 percent of the federal poverty level — as much as $95,400 for a family of four in 2014.

 UPMC annually provides or contributes to more than 3,000 community health improvement programs and subsidized services.
 These programs address important community health topics, including health needs identified in UPMC hospitals' 2013 Community Health Needs Assessments.
 The cost of these services, along with charitable initiatives and donations that benefit the community, amounted to $238 million in Fiscal Year 2013.